kirangeofran/tp/docs/UserGuide.md

 To search for users:
 Format: `find /by user USERNAME`

-* 'USERNAME' is the name of the user you want to find.
+* `USERNAME` is the name of the user you want to find.
 * The command lists all users that contain the username in their name along with their borrowed books, borrowed on date, return date and return status whether it is overdue
 * If there is more than one user containing the username, the first user is printed out with her corresponding books, followed by the next user
 * If there is no user containing the username, the output prints user not found
-* The command is case sensitive, so `user` and `USERNAME` must be keyed exactly
+* The command is case-sensitive, so `user` and `USERNAME` must be keyed exactly

 Example of usage:
 * `find /by user Tom`